This original illustration painting by Drew Brophy is Posca paint pen on Fredrix Canvas, sized 60″ x 40″, unframed.

 While surfing Teahupoo in Tahiti last year, I was blown away at how the bodyboarders would sit right in the buckle zone of the wave, and once they saw the surfers were too scared to take it, they would turn and go.
 It's fun to watch these dare devils get barreled."

-If you want to talk to a real Brophy before buying an original, call the studio at 949-678-8133.
+If you want to talk to a real Brophy before buying an original, call the gallery at 949-678-8133.
 We are happy to help!